Mehaksaluja/Mehaksaluja/README.md

 ---

-### “Turning ideas into clean code and meaningful digital experiences.”
+### “Turning ideas into clean code and intelligent digital experiences.”